openstack/openstack-manuals/doc/common-rst/get_started_compute.rst

 ``/etc/default/nova-consoleproxy`` file, and stop and start the console daemons.

-``nova-objectstore`` daemon
-  An S3 interface for registering images with the OpenStack Image service.
-Used primarily for installations that must support euca2ools.
-The euca2ools tools talk to nova-objectstore in *S3 language*, and nova-objectstore translates S3 requests into Image service requests.

 ``euca2ools`` client
   A set of command-line interpreter commands for managing cloud resources.
 Although it is not an OpenStack module, you can configure